Ed Clark (artist): Recognition, critical response

 In his early decades in Paris and New York, Ed Clark emerged as an “artists’ artist,” much admired by his peers but not widely known.
 Wider recognition began in the 1980s, when an ARTnews critique marveled at his “amazing expressivity,” and art historian Corinne Robins pronounced him a “major American modernist.”
 It wasn’t until the 21st century, however, particularly after a survey exhibition at the Art Institute of Chicago in 2013, that he was recognized as a leading figure in the “second generation” of abstract expressionists.
 He was presented that year with the Art Institute of Chicago's Legends and Legacy Award, in recognition of what it called his "pioneering paintings."

 In 2014, upon viewing an exhibit of Clark's work at the Tilton Gallery, New York critic Barry Schwabsky wrote in The Nation, "He is, simply, one of the best living painters."
 He continued, "Paint as a literal, physical presence and as a trace of the artist's mental and physical activity becomes inseparable from the evocation of the glory of light."
 Reviewing a Museum of Modern Art show in 2017, New York Times critic Roberta Smith wrote that in a gallery that also included paintings by Willem de Kooning, Elizabeth Murray, Alma Thomas and others, she was most taken by "an effortless, thrilling abstraction full of floating light," an untitled work by Clark.

 Of one of the final shows of Clark’s lifetime, at New York’s Mnuchin Gallery in 2018, writer-curator Antwaun Sargent concluded: “Over nearly seven decades of experimenting with the color and energy of paint by sweeping it powerfully across canvas, Clark has extended the very possibilities of the medium and significantly shaped the history of abstraction."

-Although his work was sometimes exhibited in group shows of African-American art, Clark disliked the notion of "black art."
-In his 2011 oral history he told interviewer Jack Whitten, "I never liked that.
+Although his work was sometimes exhibited in group shows of African-American art, Clark disliked the notion of "black art".
+In his 2011 oral history he told interviewer Jack Whitten: "I never liked that.
 'Black Art,' like we're different.
 Different creatures.
 It sounds kind of racist to me."

-Beginning in 2019, Ed Clark's work was represented worldwide by the Swiss gallery Hauser & Wirth.
+Beginning in 2019, Clark's work was represented worldwide by the Swiss gallery Hauser & Wirth.

 In 2021, Clark's work was featured in Polyphonic: Celebrating PAMM's Fund for African American Art, a group show at Pérez Art Museum Miami highlighting artists in the museum collection acquired through the PAMM Fund for African American Art, an initiative created in 2013.

 Personal life

 Clark’s four marriages – to Muriel Nelson, Lola Owens, Hedy Durham and Liping An – ended in divorce.
 He and Durham had a daughter, Melanca Clark, his only child.
 Clark candidly told interviewer Whitten of his liaisons with numerous women: “Women always have liked me.
 Pretty women.”
-A New York Times interviewer in 2014 described the painter as “a force of nature, vital and charming, witty and profane.”
+A New York Times interviewer in 2014 described the painter as "a force of nature, vital and charming, witty and profane".